An unfamiliar token or collectible appeared in Phantom

 • Updated

 Warning: Never click links or open websites mentioned in airdropped collectibles or unfamiliar tokens.
-These sites often ask you to connect your wallet, and doing so can allow scammers to drain your funds or approve malicious transactions.
+These sites often ask you to connect your wallet or approve a transaction, which can let scammers steal funds.

 The safest action is to report the token or collectible as spam.